Are Catholics Christian?

 The modern Evangelical movement is a result of numerous splits that occured after the Reformation, in the 1500's.
 The only other Churches not to be in union with Rome before that are the Orthodox Church which split off in 1054 A.D., and Coptic Church (431 A.D.).
 There were also various heresies that came and went, such as Arianism that said Jesus was not fully human AND fully God.

-Some Evangelicals claim they have a direct connection to the early Church of the first centuries that bypasses Catholicism.
-If that is so, one would think the beliefs of modern Evangelicals would reflect the beliefs of the early Church.
+Some Evangelicals claim a direct connection to the early Church that bypasses Catholicism.
+If that is so, one would think the beliefs of these modern Evangelicals would reflect the beliefs of the early Church.
 However, any time spent studying the Church Fathers will make it abundantly clear that early Christian beliefs were Catholic.
 The Church Fathers believed in the real presence of Jesus in the Eucharist, honoured Mary, had elaborate ceremonies, prayed for the dead, respected the Church hierarchy, baptized babies, apointed bishops, recognized Peter as the Rock, built the Church upon him with successors and followed a rich tradition of Christianity.
 That was the Christianity of the early days, and is the Catholic Church of today.
 A timeline of the Catholic Church from 1-500 A.D. is here.
 Beginning with the apostles, century after century, Catholics died so that Christ's message would reach the nations.
 Yes, we are Christians, the originals.

 Whether or not someone agrees with Catholic doctrine is their prerogative.
 But all who look at history will admit that Catholics are clearly Christian.
-"No one can say that Jesus is Lord except by the Holy Spirit" (1 Cor 12:3)

 Jesus has called Christians to unity "that they may all be one, as you Father, are in me and I am in you."
 (Jn 17:21) I hope we can love one another as He has loved us.
 (Jn 13:34).